-Myall Park is a quiet locality in New South Wales within the Carrathool local government area (postcode 2681).
-With a population of 226, the suburb has a mature demographic with a median age of 47.
+Located in New South Wales within the Carrathool local government area, Myall Park is a sparsely populated locality (postcode 2681).
+With a population of 226, the suburb has a settled, mature resident base with a median age of 47.
 Households earn a median income of $103K per year, with an average household size of 3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+NSW employment has moved +0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NSW also had 37 Commonwealth-backed major projects under construction, 5 underway, and 75 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are managers, professionals, labourers.
+Employment in the area leans toward agriculture and manufacturing.
 The top ancestries reported are English, Australian, Italian.

-The median house price in Myall Park is $1.7 million, having surged 62.2% over the past year.
-The current median weekly rent is $400.
-This gives a gross rental yield of approximately 1.3%.
+Median house prices in Myall Park stand at $810,000, having climbed sharply by 107.7% over the last twelve months.
+The median weekly rent is $250 (Census 2021).
+This gives a gross rental yield of approximately 1.6%.
 The median monthly mortgage repayment is $2,022.

 Public transport access includes 12 bus stops.
 The crime rate in the Carrathool LGA is low at 0 incidents per 100,000 population.